 - A. Qualitative Measure: Maintain a minimum cumulative Grade Point Average (GPA) of 2.0 on a 4.0 scale.
 This includes all prior coursework (including all repeat, remedial and ESL units) that appears on your official transcript. - B. Quantitative Measure: Maintain a minimum pace of progression of at least 67 percent cumulatively.
-This means that students must receive credit for at least 67 percent of all units attempted (including all repeat and excluding up to 30 units of remedial and/or ESL coursework).
-Withdrawal (W), Incomplete (I), No Pass (NP), In Progress (IP), Report Delay (RD) and Failing (F) grades are all considered units attempted with no credit received.
+This means that students must receive credit for at least 67 percent of all units attempted (including all repeat, and excluding remedial and/or ESL coursework).
+Withdrawal (W), Excused Withdrawal (EW), Military Withdrawal (MW), Incomplete (I), No Pass (NP), In Progress (IP), Report Delay (RD) and Failing (F) grades are all considered units attempted with no credit received.
 The pace of progression percentage is calculated as follows: Total Units Completed with Credit / Total Units Attempted.